-Our Career Mentoring scheme offers Nottingham alumni the opportunity to provide career advice and support to current students.
+Our Career Mentoring scheme offers Nottingham alumni the opportunity to provide career advice and support to current students and 2020 graduates.

 Mentoring develops via remote contact over the academic year, giving participants time to benefit from their mentor's professional experience and knowledge.